Chris Gannon: Personal and later life

 Gannon served as president of the University of Louisiana Gridiron Club.

 His daughter Hailey Gannon has played soccer for St. Thomas More as a midfielder and made All-District second-team for Division II, District three in 2019.

 Ruth Ann (Schoeffler) Gannon also attended University of Louisiana and lettered in track.
 She ran cross county and was a member of the track and field teams in 1986, 1987, and 1988.

-Chris' father, Donald Francis Gannon Sr. died in 1994 at age 63.
+Chris's father, Donald Francis Gannon Sr. died in 1994 at age 63.
 His mother, Juanita L. Gannon died on April 25, 2007, at age 70.

 Donnie F. Gannon Jr, Chris's older brother, died on June 5, 2010, at age 52.